 - Learners in Years 5, 6 and 7 who have been identified as struggling with comprehension

-- Book a 20 minute demo (delivered over the phone).
-If this goes well, then...
+- Arrange your 20-minute demo (delivered over the phone).
+If we can help your pupils, then...

 - Book a 2 hour training session for your staff

 - Timetable 20 x 45minute sessions for a group of 10.